GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Is chocolate your favorite color, but you do not know the RGB equivalent values?
-Then look them up in Figure :ref:`missing` [fig:RGBchart] or type ``man gmtcolors`` for a full list.
+Then look them up in Figure :ref:`RGB chart <RGBchart>` or type ``man gmtcolors`` for a full list.
 It's 210/105/30.
 But GMT makes it easy on you: you can specify pen, fill, and palette colors by any of the more than 500 unique colors found in that file.